Once again, I am very behind on my posts, so I shall summarize my activities in the last few months in a few posts. This is the first of those.

 The morning sessions of Career Day consisted of a “livelihood panel” of females from different backgrounds and occupations, a presentation from Olive Branch (which is an orphanage in Mbeya town run by an American and her Tanzanian husband) about money management, and then the Olive Branch kids acted out various skits that were about peer pressure, bullying, and pregnancy.
 They were amazing actors and all of them spoke perfect English, all thanks to their “mother,” Deb McCracken. :)

 Day 4, the final day of the conference, was their graduation.
-Each girl and DSCN4393counterpart was given a certificate (like the one seen below), many pictures were taken (and we know how much Tanzanians love getting their DSCN4396picture taken), and we showed them a slide show of all the pictures that had been taken that week.
+Each girl and counterpart was given a certificate (like the one seen below), many pictures were taken (and we know how much Tanzanians love getting their picture taken), and we showed them a slide show of all the pictures that had been taken that week.
 The girls loved it and they couldn’t wait to go back to their villages and tell all their friends how spoiled they were LOL.

 After such a wonderful (and exhausting) experience with the Girls’ Conference, what with the sessions, herding 40 girls into one room and keeping track of them at all hours of the day (and night), and just lack of sleep, I had to go straight from the graduation to Iringa, then to Dar the next day.
 I had a couple of appointments in Dar, including going to see the Young Scientists of Tanzania (YST) Exhibition.

-The YST Exhibition is pretty much a national science fair of different DSCN4406schools in the country.
+The YST Exhibition is pretty much a national science fair of different schools in the country.
 Any school can apply, as long as they fulfill all the requirements as by the YST committee, and this year PCV Brian Andrus’s school was one of the participants!
 His students did a project on drip irrigation systems using locally available materials, and they did a fantastic job!
-So fantastic that they actually went DSCN4402all the way to win the entire science fair.
+So fantastic that they actually went all the way to win the entire science fair.
 Each of the team members got a certificate, medal, a small scholarship (which is by no means small in their standards), and a trip to Ireland (because one of the sponsors was Irish Aid)!!
 Congratulations to Brian’s students! :D

 Brian had told me about his school being a participant and I had been notified about YST by one of the Peace Corps staff members who was a liaison with the Ministry of Education, so I decided to make the trip and be Shika na Mikono’s eyes and ears.
 I was so glad I went because it was so cool to see the different research projects going on within the country, to talk to different students just to get an idea of their backgrounds, and to make some good connections with the YST Coordinator and corporate sponsors.
 When I was checking out all the projects and the sponsor booths, it reminded me of my days being one of the EXPO Career Fair Co-Chairs in Austin. :]